reml-lab/mTAN/README.md

 # Multi-Time Attention Networks (mTANs)
 This repository contains the PyTorch implementation for the paper [Multi-Time Attention Networks for Irregularly Sampled Time Series](https://openreview.net/forum?id=4c0J6lwQ4_) by [Satya Narayan Shukla](https://satyanshukla.github.io/) and [Benjamin M. Marlin](https://people.cs.umass.edu/~marlin).
-This paper will be presented at the [International Conference on Learning Representations](https://iclr.cc/), 2021.
+This work has been accepted at the [International Conference on Learning Representations](https://iclr.cc/), 2021. (images/mTAND_v2.pdf)

 ## Requirements
 The code requires Python 3.7 or later.
 The file [requirements.txt](requirements.txt) contains the full list of required Python modules.

-## Usage
+## Training and Evaluation

 1. Interpolation Task on Toy Dataset
 ```bash